ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-4-2.md

-Chapter: Incorporating Learning and Skill-Building for Enhanced Perseverance
+Incorporating Learning and Skill-Building for Enhanced Perseverance
 ============================================================================

 In this chapter, we will explore the significance of incorporating learning and skill-building activities to enhance perseverance in the context of lifelong learning.
 We will delve into various strategies and techniques individuals can employ to foster patience, resilience, and overall perseverance throughout their learning journeys.